-The combined Mother Lode and North Bullfrog projects contains a measured mineral resource for the mill of 9.3 million tonnes at an average grade of 1.59 g/t gold, containing 475,000 ounces of gold and indicated mineral resources for the mill of 18.2 Mt at an average grade of 1.68 g/t gold containing 988,000 ounces of gold and an inferred mineral resource for the mill of 2.3 Mt at an average grade of 1.61 g/t gold containing 118,000 ounces of gold.
-In addition, the project contains a measured mineral resource for oxide, run of mine, heap leach of 34.6 Mt at an average grade of 0.27 g/t gold containing 305,000 ounces of gold and an indicated mineral resource for oxide, run of mine, heap leach of 149.4 Mt at an average grade of 0.24 g/t gold containing 1.15 million ounces of gold and an inferred, oxide, run of mine, heap leach mineral resource of 78.7 Mt at an average grade of 0.26 g/t gold containing 549,000 ounces of gold.
+The combined Mother Lode and North Bullfrog projects contain a measured mineral resource for the mill of 9.3 million tonnes at an average grade of 1.59 g/t gold, containing 475,000 ounces of gold and indicated mineral resources for the mill of 18.2 million tonnes at an average grade of 1.68 g/t gold containing 988,000 ounces of gold and an inferred mineral resource for the mill of 2.3 million tonnes at an average grade of 1.61 g/t gold containing 118,000 ounces of gold.
+In addition, the project contains a measured mineral resource for oxide, run of mine and heap leach of 34.6 million tonnes at an average grade of 0.27 g/t gold containing 305,000 ounces of gold and an indicated mineral resource for oxide, run of mine and heap leach of 149.4 million tonnes at an average grade of 0.24 g/t gold containing 1.15 million ounces of gold, and an inferred oxide, run of mine and heap leach mineral resource of 78.7 million tonnes at an average grade of 0.26 g/t gold containing 549,000 ounces of gold.

 About Corvus Gold Inc.